olebole/irafdoc/doc/onedspec.sbands.rst

   flag, and an equivalent width using the second band as the continuum.
   If there are three bandpasses then a continuum bandpass flux is computed as the interpolation between the bandpass centers to the center of the first bandpass.
-The special bandpass identification <tt>"cont"</tt> will be reported.
+The special bandpass identification <span style="font-family: monospace;">"cont"</span> will be reported.
   </p>
   <p>